4Semantics: IDP Software Vendor

 Financial Services

 Banks and financial institutions deploy SensID for contract processing, invoice handling, and regulatory document management.
-SensID Anonymize masks sensitive customer data to support compliance workflows.
-The template-free approach is relevant for institutions processing varied document formats from multiple counterparties - a common challenge in accounts payable automation and trade finance.
+The SLM-based architecture is designed for human-in-the-loop verification workflows where operators review extraction results against the original document before approval.
+SensID Anonymize masks sensitive customer data to support GDPR and PSD2 compliance workflows.
+The template-free approach is relevant for institutions processing varied document formats from multiple counterparties, a common challenge in accounts payable automation and trade finance.

 E-Commerce and Logistics